Tom Kristensen: 24 Hours of Le Mans

+Maiden victory, BMW years (1997–99)

 Kristensen's career at Circuit de la Sarthe began in the 1997 event, when he was called by Porsche customer team Joest Racing two days before the race as a late substitute for an injured Davy Jones.
 Partnering the experienced duo of Michele Alboreto and Stefan Johansson in a Porsche WSC-95 after completing just 20 laps in practice, Kristensen made his mark with a sequence of fastest laps during the night, with an intended triple stint turning into a quadruple stint.
 He also set the lap record later on.
 Thanks to a late fire for the leading, factory-entered Porsche 911 GT1 Kristensen and his teammates won the race, one lap ahead of the second-placed car.
-Kristensen drove for BMW the two following years, but retired early in 1998 before experiencing drama in 1999, where the team led going into the final hours but a heavy crash for teammate JJ Lehto caused by a stuck throttle put them out of the event.
+Kristensen drove for BMW the two following years, but retired early in 1998 and experienced drama in 1999: the team led going into the final hours before a heavy crash for teammate JJ Lehto caused by a stuck throttle put them out of the event.